 The key to creating that culture according to Peter Thiel is in finding and hiring like-minded people.
 Like-minded in the way they are committed to what the company is trying to achieve.

 A startup that wants to be successful has to embody what a team really is.
 A group of unique people that work together, not because they are nice or saints, but because they all believe in a greater cause—the company mission.

 A successful startup is successful because of a gimmick or cool new marketing strategy they gambled on and won.
 A successful startup is so because:

 - It’s addressing a need/desire that has not been addressed/fulfilled

 - It’s fundamentally rooted in a mission that everyone in the company believes in and works towards

 Peter Thiel shows readers how to create or be a part of a successful startup by understanding the business essentials and illustrating how they can be properly executed.
 If you’re looking for a new-fangled gimmick or advertising strategy to try, this is not the book for you.
-If you want a Masters’s class in how to properly build/run a business this is a book for you.
+If you want a Masters’s class on how to properly build/run a business this is the book for you.

 What secrets are your products/services addressing?